 At the end of the day, certain borrowers just won’t qualify for funding, or at least not worthwhile funding.
 In the event that you’re rejected by a lender, take the following steps to get the money you need:

 If you’re rejected for a loan, you have a right to know why.
 The lender you’re working with should provide an email or letter explaining why you were denied.
 If they don’t, contact customer support and find out who you should speak with about a loan denial.
 From there, ask for a clear explanation so you can make sure to correct anything you need to go forward.

 If your credit score isn’t up to par, take the steps to start raising it.
 If you don’t have enough time in business, you may have to look elsewhere for funding until you’ve been up and running for at least a few months.

 Loans and lines of credit lines are great ways to finance your startup, but they’re not the only options.
 If you can’t secure a loan, consider one of the following options instead:

-- Venture capitalist firms - Venture capitalist firms are like the more experienced crowdfunders.
-Professional investment managers will pool money from individual investors and then invest that money in startups for a small percentage of the company.
+- Venture capitalist firms: Venture capitalist firms are like the more experienced crowd funders.
+Professional investment managers will pool money from individual investors and then invest that money in startups for a mall percentage of the company.